Charles Lawrence (cricketer)

-Charles Lawrence (16 December 1828 – 20 December 1916) was an English cricketer, who played for Scotland, Ireland and England he settled in Australia after touring with the England side in 1861–62.
-He played for Surrey, England, Captain coach New South Wales, but is most notable as the captain-coach of the Aboriginal cricket team that toured England in 1868, the first ever tour of England by an Australian team.
+Charles Lawrence (16 December 1828 – 20 December 1916) was an English cricketer, who played for Scotland, Ireland, Surrey and England.

+After the touring with the England side of 1861–62, he settled in Australia, where he became captain-coach for New South Wales, and then captain-coach of the Aboriginal cricket team that toured England in 1868, the first ever tour of England by an Australian team.

 Career

 British Isles

 At the age of 17 Lawrence was engaged by the Perth Cricket Club in Scotland.
 In 1849 he played against the All English XI on tour in Scotland and he took all the English wickets for 24 runs.
 While in Scotland he also played for the Caledonian Cricket Club of Glasgow.

 In 1851 Lawrence played for the Phoenix Cricket Club in Dublin, and in 1856 he formed and captained the United All Ireland XI, where he became friends with Tom Wills who played for that team.
 He played for Surrey between 1854 and 1857.
 He was selected for England to take part in one of the first international cricket tours, when the first All England XI, captained by H. H. Stephenson, toured Australia in 1861–62.
 The team travelled on the SS Great Britain.
 The players in this team were professionals, with each player paid £150 and guaranteed first class travelling expenses by the sponsors, Melbourne-based businessmen Spiers and Pond.